adamaq01/mikado/README.md

 Little SDVX hook to submit your scores to a Tachi instance while you are playing.

+## Features

+- Submit scores to a Tachi instance after each song
+- Submit courses results to a Tachi instance
+- Display Tachi scores in game as cloudlink (konaste) scores

 ## Installation

 - Download the latest release from the [releases page](https://github.com/adamaq01/mikado/releases/latest)